VBAndCs/ZML/README.md

 # Ver 1.1:
 I added support to use raw lambda expressions directly, instead of using the lambda tags, which yield long zml codes.
 For C# programmers, there were no problem in using lambdas directly, because the zml code is compiled to C# anyway.
-But VB.NET programmers couldn't use VB lambdas directly, becuase they wouldn't be converted to C# lambdas.
+But VB.NET programmers couldn't use VB lambdas directly, because they wouldn't be converted to C# lambdas.
 Now, they can, but I made an improvement to VB lambda, because I don't like its syntax!
 So, The new syntax for the VB lambda expression `Function(x As Integer) x=1` will be 'Fn(x as Integer) => x+1` in ZML!
 C# programmers can also use a similar syntax if they like: 'Fn(int x) => x+1`.
 In fact I hope that both languages use this `Fn( ) =>` syntax.
 It is more readable than C#'s syntax, and more compact than VB's syntax.
 You can use this new zml lambda anywhere you need it.
 Ex: